keaganaut/git-demo/README.md

 # git-demo

-Repo used to demo working on code collaboratively using git
+Repo used to demo working on code collaboratively using git.